-- No state law limits how much you can charge for a rental application fee, but the amount should be approximate to the cost of processing the application.
+Connecticut allows property owners to charge a rental application fee to cover the cost of background checks and other expenses associated with processing an application.
+No state law limits how much you can charge for a rental application fee, but the amount should be approximate to the cost of processing the application.

 How to Conduct an Eviction Records Search

 An eviction record search will tell you if there have been any legal actions taken against a prospective tenant in the state of Connecticut in the past seven years involving unpaid rent or a refusal to vacate a property after being given proper written notice.